brittnilighthizer/code-quiz/README.md

 # Find questions for Quiz [make sure it is more than what the user can complete]
 const questions = [{
-    question: "What does HTML stand for?",
-    choiceA: "placeholderA",
-    choiceB: "placeholderB",
-    choiceC: "placeholderC",
-    correct: "A"
-    },
-    {question: "What does HTML stand for?",
-    choiceA: "placeholderA",
-    choiceB: "placeholderB",
-    choiceC: "placeholderC",
-    correct: "A"
-    },
-    {question: "What does HTML stand for?",
-    choiceA: "placeholderA",
-    choiceB: "placeholderB",
-    choiceC: "placeholderC",
-    correct: "A"
-    }]

 <div id="choices">
 <div class="choice" id="A" onclick="checkAnswer('A')">A</div>